DYS (band): Formation

 DYS was founded in the 1980s by singer Dave Smalley and bassist Jonathan Anastas.
 At the time, Smalley was a freshman at Boston College, while Anastas - at age 15 - had previously founded the short-lived band Decadence, whose song "Slam" was featured on the This Is Boston, Not LA compilation, and later adopted for a long-running MTV advertising campaign titled "Santa, the Man, the Myth, the Slam Dancer."

 DYS took its name from the Department of Youth Services, a Massachusetts governmental organization where delinquent youth were housed, as well as the Alice Cooper teen power anthem "Department of Youth."
 Smalley and Anastas were joined by guitarist Andy Strachan and drummer Dave Collins.
 The band released their debut album Brotherhood, produced by punk recording legend Lou Giordano.
 They added lead guitar player Ross Luongo and released their second self-titled album, DYS, which took them in a metal direction and included the first power ballad ever attempted by a hardcore band.
 During their metal period, live sound was handled by noted hard rock producer Andrew Murdock, who works under the professional name "Mudrock” and ex-SS Decontrol drummer Chris Foley performed with the band, including their final show, a showcase for Elektra Records A&R executive Michael Alago, who was feted in a 2017 bio pic.

-Breakup
+Initial breakup

 After DYS broke up, Anastas became a founding member of Slapshot.
 Dave Smalley went on to sing for Dag Nasty, ALL and Down By Law, before founding Don't Sleep.
-Strachan co-founded the more rock-focused band Slaughter Shack, before quitting music and converting to Sikhism.
+Strachan co-founded the more rock-focused band Slaughter Shack, winning the Rumble music contest.
 Ross Luongo went on to play guitar for the reformed Jerry's Kids.
 Both of DYS's 1980s albums were re-issued together on CD and in digital formats by Taang!
 Records (titled Fire and Ice).
-Brotherhood has also been reissued on CD, vinyl and digital formats by Taang!
-Records with the addition of the Wolfpack demo tape, featuring Hüsker Dü singing back-up vocals.
+Brotherhood has periodically reissued on CD, vinyl and digital formats with and without the addition of the Wolfpack demo tape, featuring Hüsker Dü singing back-up vocals.
+An anniversary re-release with Bridge9 Records was issued in January 2024.